Chymyst/chymyst-core/docs/chymyst01.md

 ```

-Note that an `hungry + fork + fork` reaction will consume a “hungry philosopher” molecule and two “fork” molecules, so these three molecules will not be present in the soup during the time interval taken by the `hungry + fork + fork` reaction.
+Note that a `hungry + fork + fork` reaction will consume a “hungry philosopher” molecule and two “fork” molecules,
+so these three molecules will not be present in the soup during the time interval taken by the “eating” process.
-Thus, neighbor philosophers will not be able to start eating until the two “fork” molecules are returned to the soup by that reaction.
+Thus, neighbor philosophers will not be able to start eating until the two “fork” molecules are returned to the soup.
 The decision of which philosophers start eating will be made randomly, and there will never be a deadlock.

+The example code shown above is _fully declarative_: it describes what the “dining philosophers” simulation must do but not how to do it,
+and the code is quite close to the English-language description of the problem.

 The result of running this program is the output such as